Constellation-Labs/documentation-hub/validate/automated/install/nodectlInstallCongrats.md

 ### Seed list

-The seed list is the access list that determines which Nodes are allowed on MainNet, IntegrationNet, TestNet, or the Metagraph you are attempting to configure this Node for.
+The seed list is the access list that determines which Nodes are allowed on MainNet, IntegrationNet, TestNet, or the metagraph you are attempting to configure this Node for.
 This is a secondary authentication mechanism complimenting the PRO score implementation.

 If your nodeid is not on the seed list, it will be denied access.